Dosage form: ointment

-Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, near growth retardation, delayed weight gain, and intercranial hypertension have been reported in children receiving topical corticosteroids.
+Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing’s syndrome, linear growth retardation, delayed weight gain, and intracranial hypertension have been reported in children receiving topical corticosteroids.

 Administration of topical corticosteroids to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Chronic corticosteroid therapy may interfere with the growth and development of children.

 The following local adverse reactions are reported infrequently with topical corticosteroids but may occur more frequently with the use of occlusive dressings.
 These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.